chrisketelsen/CSCI-4622-Machine-Learning/resources/midterm_info.md

 - assumptions behind the algorithm
 - it's probabilistic interpretation
 - how to perform classification with the algorithm

+**Stochastic Gradient Descent**
+- Maximum Likelihood Estimation
+- how to find the weights in Regression
-- how to find the weights using Stochastic Gradient Descent
+- how to find the weights in Logistic Regression

 **Basic Text Models**
 - binary text features